LegaSea Labradors

 In early 2011, I bit the bullet and moved to a new house in the 'country'!!
 The dogs and I are just northeast of Dallas on three acres surrounded by horse properties.
 The dogs are in heaven, and as soon as I can get the house and property customized, I will be too!
 While I took some time away from the ring and field to get settled in the new house, Bugle picked up back to back majors to finish in June and the fall of 2011 brought majors for Twister and BeBe, and some nice BBE wins for my young boy Duke and a total of five minor points.
 I'll be looking to round out some championships in 2012.

 The first show of 2012 started with a bang, as a co-owned boy, Dakota, picked up his first major!
-Hoping for more great things from the dogs in 2012!
+Duke picked up some more points toward his championship, and earned some nice BBE class wins at several specialties.

 Click on the the header below to see